Chilipp/sphinx-nbexamples/docs/getting_started.rst

 Including bokeh
 ---------------
-Note that bokeh needs a special treatment, especially when using the scheme from readthedocs_, because it requires additional style sheets and javascript files.
+Note that bokeh needs a special treatment, especially when using the scheme from readthedocs.org_, because it requires additional style sheets and javascript files.
 So, if you have bokeh plots in your documentation, we recommend to

 1. use the :func:`bokeh.io.output_notebook` function in your examples